microsoft/nni/docs/QuickStart.md

 ## First "Hello World" experiment: MNIST

-As long as you provide data sets, training methods and search spaces, nni can automatically generate training experiments, adjust hyper-parameters, and find the optimal hyper-parameter configuration within the given time or number of experiments.
+As long as you provide data sets, training methods and search spaces, NNI can automatically generate training experiments, adjust hyper-parameters, and find the optimal hyper-parameter configuration within the given time or number of experiments.

 Here is a QuickStart example to run a NNI experiment on MNIST.